 Delivering a project using design-build contracting eliminates very few steps when compared to the typical WSDOT design-bid-build process.
 The same project work tasks and products are normally required whether performed by WSDOT or the design-builder.
 The timing, order, and level of task detail performed are what make design-build contracting different than design-bid-build.
 The design-build process may shift many tasks and responsibilities from WSDOT to the design-builder depending on the project’s scope/risk analysis.
 The shift changes the order and development detail of the tasks and thus must be reflected in the process through contractual documents.

-According to state law, to be considered for design-build designation in Washington State, a project must be greater than $2 million and provide the opportunity for one of the following:

-Highly specialized construction activities requiring significant input into the design.

-Greater innovation and efficiencies between the designer and the builder.

-Significant savings in project delivery time.
+According to state law, preservation projects with an overall project cost of $10 million and over, and all other projects with an overall project cost of $2 million and over, are required to go through the Project Delivery Method Selection process (see Chapter 300.02(1) Project Delivery Method).

 110.04 References

-110.04(1) Design-Build Guidance
+110.04(1) Design-Build Manual

-The Design-Build Guidance Statements listed below are available at:
+The Design-Build Manual is available at:

-Design Quality Control, Quality Assurance, and Quality Verification on Design-Build Projects

-Project Basic Configuration Development

-Use of Reference Documents on Design-Build Projects
+www.wsdot.wa.gov/projects/delivery/designbuild/

 Exhibit 110-1 Design Documentation Sequence for a Typical Design-Build Project